 We keep this Notice under regular review and may update it from time to time, so we recommend that you check it regularly.
 Where necessary we may also notify you of changes by email.
 The Notice was last updated on 1/5/2018.

 We link our website directly to other sites.
 This Notice does not cover external websites and we are not responsible for the privacy practices or content of those sites.
 We encourage you to read the privacy policies of any external websites you visit via links on our website.

 - How to contact us

 We are a charity registered in England and Wales with the Charity Commission.
-Our principle office is at 1 St Martin’s Le Grand, London, EC1A 4AS.
+Our principal office is at 1 St Martin’s Le Grand, London, EC1A 4AS.
 However, if you wish to contact us please use the address below.

 Please let us know if you have any questions or concerns about this Notice or about the way in which your personal information is being processed by contacting us via the following channels:

 By post: St Bartholomew’s Hospital, West Smithfield, London EC1A 7BE.